Skip to content

 SHARE VIA:

 Eloise is 14.
-She attends with her father complaining she is tired all the time.
-When she saw her GP last, they arranged some blood tests – a FBC, haematinics, TFTs and coeliac screen.
+She attends with her father, complaining she is tired all the time.
+When she last saw her GP, they arranged some blood tests—an FBC, haematinics, TFTs, and coeliac screen.
 The notes from the previous consultation are very sparse.
-It appears that mood (normal) and bowel habit (also normal) were discussed.
-Eloise’s dad had mentioned she eats a broad range of foods and is not vegetarian or vegan and she eats red meat 2-3 times a week.
-Her periods were not brought up by the last doctor.
-One of her aunts has coeliac disease is noted and that is why the GP had organised bloods.
-Eloise has come in today for her results.
+It appears that mood (normal) and bowel habits (also normal) were discussed.

 Blood results showing iron deficiency anaemia

 Iron deficiency anaemia (IDA) is common in young women.
-Paediatricians may be much more comfortable assessing dietary intake and encouraging iron supplementation or increasing iron in the diet than they are in talking about periods.
+Paediatricians may be much more comfortable assessing dietary intake and encouraging iron supplementation or increasing iron in the diet than discussing periods.
 20-30% of all cases of IDA are caused by menorrhagia.
 Both NICE and the British Society of Gastroenterology advocate a trial of iron for menstruating females with iron deficiency, as long as coeliac disease has been ruled out and there are no red flags for cancer.
 Prescribing iron and advising Eloise to “eat more steak” isn’t going to address WHY she might have IDA.
-This could mean that she ends up on long term iron supplements unnecessarily.
-If she has menorrhagia significant enough to cause anaemia, it is likely to be having an impact on her education and her social life.
+This could mean that she ends up on long-term iron supplements unnecessarily.
+If she has menorrhagia significant enough to cause anaemia, it is likely to have an impact on her education and her social life.

 Approaching the subject is probably easier than you think, remembering if you are embarrassed the patient may well think there’s something to be embarrassed about”.